Notes on “Army of None” by Paul Scharre (Book Review)

 No robots allowed

 Speaking of regulation for autonomous weapons, it is naive to believe that some law or rule can protect us from fully autonomous lethal weaponry.
-Countless lessons from the history of war teach us that human beings tend to use any new technology or weapons that can provide them with a slightest advantage over an enemy.
-The cases with a chemical weapon, anti-personnel landmines, and blinding laser weapons in multiple conflicts are still making the news.
+Countless lessons from the history of war teach us that human beings tend to use any new technology or weapons that can provide them with the slightest advantage over an enemy.
+The cases with chemical weapons, anti-personnel landmines, and blinding laser weapons in multiple conflicts are still making the news.

-It is more likely that other factors can implicitly limit the defensive or offensive application of AI.
+Other factors can more likely implicitly limit the defensive or offensive application of AI.
 For example, the balance of power, as with nuclear weapons, can restrain a party from using autonomous weapons of mass destruction when it understands that a counterparty can strike back with similarly devastating effects.
 The high probability of friendly fire or collateral damage can also turn the military away from such systems.

 I can definitely recommend this book to anyone as an introduction to modern warfare and the role of computers in military applications.